Encrypted Sleep (Sleep Mask)

 )

-// shellcodeAddr points at a PAGE_EXECUTE_READ region holding your payload.
+// shellcodeAddr points at PAGE_EXECUTE_READ memory

 mask := sleepmask.New(sleepmask.Region{